martinjrrr/Linux.dots/README.md

 spt will then ask you for your spotify `Client ID`and `Client Secret` which you'll have to get from the spotify developer dashboard for which there are many guides on how to setup an application and get your ID + Secret respectively

-Once you've entered both the Client ID and Client secret all should be working and you'll see a User Interface pop up
+**Once you've entered both the Client ID and Client secret all should be working and you'll see a User Interface pop up**

+now to use the UI which we've installed we'll need a daemon to stream Spotify to, for that we'll use the spotifyd-daemon

+`spotifyd` is the package name, download it using yay or refer to the projects github to get more information

+now copy the spotifyd.conf from my github repo enter your username and password into the file and make a folder for the config to be in

+`mkdir /home/user/.config/spotifyd`

+Then copy the file from downloads to the new directory

+`cd ~/Downloads/`

+`cp spotify.conf /home/user/.config/spotifyd`

+Now type the following lines into the terminal you want to use for the UI to live in:

+`spotifyd`
+`spt`

+If the daemon gives you any issues like playing to streams at once type the following into the terminal to restart the daemon

+`killall spotifyd`
+`spotifyd`